J. Michael Tatum (May 25, 1976) is one of the newer American voice actors and ADR directors working for FUNimation

 .
 He is the only dub cast member of Axis Powers Hetalia

-who can actually speak the native tongue of his assigned character authentically; France (aside from America, of course).
+who can actually speak the native tongue of his assigned character authentically; France (aside from America and England, of course).

 Not entirely unlike a Texas equivalent of Crispin Freeman